gcsalzburg/gcsalzburg.github.io/_posts/2020-03-21-Microsoft_Teams.md

 This week, offices across Europe and North America had their first taste of remote working thanks to COVID-19.
 For many, this meant learning to use Microsoft Teams, which saw almost [40% more traffic this week than last](https://www.theverge.com/2020/3/19/21186452/microsoft-teams-new-features-noise-supression-user-increase-coronavirus).

 I wanted to experiment with making the video chat in Teams a bit more...fun.
 Zoom, the big rival to Teams, already lets you [select virtual backgrounds](https://support.zoom.us/hc/en-us/articles/210707503-Virtual-Background).
-But the method here goes much, more further and it's suprisingly easy to do.
+But the method here goes much, much further and it's suprisingly easy to do.

 I'll show you how!